-The City of Warrenton's water is supplied by the Lewis and Clark River, Big South Fork and Little South Fork of the Lewis and Clark River and Camp C Creek.
+The City of Warrenton's water is supplied by the Lewis and Clark River and its tributaries, Big South Fork, Little South Fork and Camp C Creek.
 The State has performed a source assessment on the City's water supply.
 This assessment is used to identify potential sources of contamination for the drinking water.
 The State has determined that the primary source of contamination for our source is from soil erosion from clear cutting and rock pits.